-- (1) Subject to subsection (2), a person who smuggles another person into or out of Zambia, participates in smuggling or who consents to being smuggled commits an offence and is liable, upon conviction, to imprisonment for a term of not less than fifteen years and not exceeding twenty years. - (2) Where the smuggling results in the death of the person being smuggled, the offender may be liable to imprisonment for life. - (3) A person who produces, provides, procures or possesses a fraudulent travel or identity document in furtherance of the offence of smuggling commits an offence and is liable, upon conviction, to imprisonment for a term of not less than ten years and not exceeding fifteen years.
+- (1) Subject to subsection (2), a person who smuggles another person into or out of Zambia, participates in smuggling commits an offence and is liable, upon conviction, to imprisonment for a term of not less than fifteen years and not exceeding twenty years. - [subsection (1) amended by section 10 of Act 16 of 2022] - (2) Where the smuggling results in the death of the person being smuggled, the offender may be liable to imprisonment for life. - (3) A person who produces, provides, procures or possesses a fraudulent travel or identity document in furtherance of the offence of smuggling commits an offence and is liable, upon conviction, to imprisonment for a term of not less than ten years and not exceeding fifteen years.